tiegemccarthy/stationFeedbackDB/README.md

 ### databaseCore.py

-Create or fill the database (hardcoded parameters) with entries processed from the
+Create or fill the database (hardcoded parameters) with entries processed from the various reports.

 ### updateReports.py